matrix multiplication is something weāve all done at some point.

 and why the shape of the result is the outer dimension

-or you could spot me in the wild 🤭 i mean instagram, twitter, linkedin and maybe even youtube where i excalidraw those diagrams
+or you could spot me in the wild š¤ i mean instagram, twitter, linkedin and maybe even youtube where i may make video versions of these blog posts